Selecting a Material for Stereolithography (SLA) 3D Printing

 SLA is a plastic 3D printing process that uses a thermoset liquid, not a thermoplastic, which is UV-cured in layers to form final parts.
 Because of this major difference in fabrication methods, material properties like tensile strength, heat deflection, and flexural modulus may differ from SLA’s more traditional counterpart.
 Furthermore, SLA produces anisotropic properties where the values for X, Y, and Z axes may differ depending on the orientation of the build—a consideration unique to 3D printing processes.

-Within our 3D printing service, we offer a thorough selection of thermoplastic-like SLA materials, but what may surprise you is the versatility and range of potential applications for SLA parts.
-In the tables and charts below, we’ll take you through each material and its properties, and compare them with one another (as well as with moulded plastics) to help you decide how to best implement SLA.
+Within our 3D printing service, we offer a large selection of thermoplastic-like SLA materials, but what may surprise you is the versatility and range of potential applications for SLA parts.
+In the tables and charts below, we’ll take you through each 3D Printing material and its properties, and compare them with one another (as well as those for moulded plastics) to help you decide how to best implement SLA.

 Polycarbonate-Like Materials